SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 TS=
 (
   (
-    ("share$" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$" OR "ownership" OR "appropriation" OR "biopiracy")
+    ("share$" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$" OR "ownership" OR "appropriation" OR "biopiracy" OR "biocolonial*")
     AND ("genetic resource$" OR "gene resource$")
     AND
         ("benefit$"